saketh1809/IOT-irrigation-system-/README.md

 # IOT-irrigation-system

+**ABOUT THE PROJECT:**

+A simple IoT based project where the soil moisture data is presented on Thingspeak website and simultaneously when the soil moisture is dry the water pump activates.

 **ERRORS OCCURED:**
   1. A fatal error occurred: Failed to connect to ESP32: Wrong boot mode detected (0x13)!
 The chip needs to be in download mode.
       For troubleshooting steps visit: https://docs.espressif.com/projects/esptool/en/latest/troubleshooting.html